Rings where a non-nilpotent sum of units is a unit: Unit dimension

-On the other hand we can extend the construction of $R$ above to show that there are rings with infinite unit-additivity dimension.
+\begin{example} On the other hand we can extend the construction of $R$ above to show that there are rings with infinite \uad, albeit ones that are not finitely generated over a field.
 Let $X$ be a countably infinite set of variables indexed by the natural numbers.
 Let

 Clearly $\udim R \neq n$ for any $n\in \N_0$, whence $\udim R = \infty$. \end{example}